pypa/pip/docs/html/user_guide.rst

 specified packages due to conflicting dependencies (a ``ResolutionImpossible`` error).

-This documentation is specific to the new resolver, which you can use with the flag ``--use-feature=2020-resolver``.
+This documentation is specific to the new resolver, which is the default behavior in pip 20.3 and later.
+If you are using pip 20.2, you can invoke the new resolver by using the flag ``--use-feature=2020-resolver``.

 Understanding your error message
 --------------------------------